armijnhemel/binaryanalysis-ng/doc/database.md

     create user bang with password 'bang';
     grant all privileges on database bang to bang;

-Of course, if you don't want to use 'bang' as the password you can change it to something else.
+It is recommended that you don't use 'bang' as the password but change it to something else.

 ## Authentication

 BANG uses password authentication.
 This is not the default used by PostgreSQL.

-PostgreSQL's "password" authentication is vulnerable to sniffing attacks, as it is sent in plain text.
-This will be changed soon.
-Because of this older versions of PostgreSQL (version 9 and earlier) are not supported.

 Authentication is configured in the file pg_hba.conf.
 Usually you can find this file in the top level PostgreSQL directory (for example /var/lib/pgsql/data/